Minnesota Gov. Tim Walz announces run for third term

 After the loss to President Trump and Vice President JD Vance, Walz returned to Minnesota to serve out the remaining two years of his term.
 Earlier this year, he went on a town hall tour of GOP districts across the Midwest, prompting speculation about a future presidential run.
 In an interview with The New Yorker in March, Walz said if the circumstances were right and he has the right "skill set" for the moment, he would consider running in 2028.

 Since Mr. Trump took office, he and Walz have continued the clashes begun during election season.
-In a speech at the University of Minnesota Law School's commencement ceremony earlier this month, Walz called the president "a tyrant, abusing power to persecute scapegoats and enemies."

-"Every single day, the president of the United States finds new ways to trample rights and undermine the rule of law," he said.
+In his announcement video, Walz said he will "never stop fighting to protect us from the chaos, corruption and cruelty coming out of Washington."

 During his gubernatorial tenure, Walz and Democratic lawmakers approved several progressive victories, including universal free school meals, the legalization of recreational marijuana, codified abortion rights and more.